 Easier Said than Done

 Once there were many mice in the house.
-They gave the house-wife no end of trouble.
+They gave the homemaker no end of trouble.
 She was sick of them.
 With a view to getting rid of them, she tamed a cat, Pussy by name.

 Pussy began to eat the mice.
 They were in a great fix.
 They could not come out of their holes for fear of being eaten up by the cat.